 Enforcement of Intellectual Property Rights (IPR) is weak in Tanzania and exporters should be aware that it can be very difficult to protect their intellectual property.
-Copyrights are regulated by The Copyright and Neighboring Rights Act of 1999, Act No. 7 of 1999.
-Registration of copyrights is administered by the Copyright Society of Tanzania (COSOTA).
-Trademarks are governed by the Trade and Service Marks Act, Act No. 12 of 1986 and registration of trademarks and patents is administered by the Business Registration and Licensing Agency (BRELA).
-Trademark registrations are valid for seven years and may be renewed an additional ten years in perpetuity.
+The Copyright and Neighboring Rights Act of 1999, Act No. 7 of 1999 regulates copyrights.
+The Copyright Society of Tanzania (COSOTA) administers registration of copyrights.
+The Trade and Service Marks Act, Act No. 12 of 1986 governs trademarks, and the Business Registration and Licensing Agency (BRELA) administers registration of trademarks and patents.
+Trademark registrations are valid for seven years and can be renewed for an additional ten years in perpetuity.